sourcebunny/nisaba/README.md

-# nisaba
+# Nisaba

 <img src="images/preview.png" width="800" />

-Nisaba is an IRC bot written in Go, designed to interact with users in a chat channel, using [llamafile](https://github.com/Mozilla-Ocho/llamafile) for generating responses.
+Nisaba is an IRC bot written in Go, designed to interact with users in a chat channel, using llamafile for generating responses.

 ## Background

+[Nisaba](https://en.wikipedia.org/wiki/Nisaba) is named after the Mesopotamian goddess of writing and grain.

-Nisaba began as a project to learn [Go](https://go.dev/learn/), aimed at creating a frontend for interacting with local OpenAI or similar endpoints.
+This project began as a way to learn [Go](https://go.dev/learn/), aimed at creating a frontend for interacting with local OpenAI or similar endpoints.

 Initially, the project used [PrivateGPT](https://github.com/zylon-ai/private-gpt) as its backend for generating responses.

 As the project evolved, the need for more flexible API options led to a transition to [llamafile](https://github.com/Mozilla-Ocho/llamafile).

 This switch was motivated by llamafile's [ease of use](https://justine.lol/oneliners/) and its API endpoint being [llama.cpp](https://github.com/ggerganov/llama.cpp) compatible.

-The included Docker container for Nisaba is built to include the llamafile binary, and serve an API endpoint for the Nisaba bot.

 ## Features